OpenKnowledgeMaps/Headstart/server/workers/README.md

 Execute command: `CREATE DATABASE databasename;`

+* In `preprocessing/conf/config_local.ini` change "databasename" to the dev/production database name for the specific integration.
+This should be in line with the database names provided in `settings.py`

 Secure Postgres:
 * In `server/workers` duplicate `example_pg_hba.conf` to `pg_hba.conf` and review the settings.
 The default values should be ok for a default deployment (host connections are only allowed for user "headstart" with an md5-hashed password), but you may want to change access rights.